Truth and Reconciliation Speaker Series: Reconciliation through First Nation Governance

 • November 30 - Metis Perspectives in Reconciliation - Margaret Froh

 • February 15 - Reconciliation and Indigenous Worldview - Dr. Leroy Little Bear

-• March 15 - Reconciliation Through Post-Secondary Educational Institutions - Kory Wilson
+• March 15 - Becoming an Ally: Recognizing Unconscious Bias and your Privilege - Kory Wilson

 • April 26 - Reconciliation through First Nation Governance - Tracey O’Donnell

 • May 17 - Federal Government Reconciliation Initiatives - Elizabeth Logue